ariankordi/FFL.js/README.md

 * Throw errors with more specificity ([See FFLSharp's approach for details](https://github.com/ariankordi/FFLSharp/blob/master/FFLSharp.FFLManager/FFLExceptions.cs))
   - Include reverse enum to string tables for `FFLResult`, `FFLiVerifyReason`
-* Validate code with TypeScript (`--checkJs`) and complete adding types.
-  - (Can someone harshly criticize my code, naming conventions and whatnot 🥺)
+* Can someone harshly criticize my code?
+Style, naming conventions, ease of use and import, low quality sections...?
 * (Eliminate all memory leaks?
 Most should be gone now tho.
 Strip console.debug?)

 ### Wishlist